-The Applicant provided a discussion of consumer response in their Application.
-The following discussion draws on the literature provided by the Applicant, supplemented through a targeted literature search to identify additional relevant studies.
-The following electronic abstracts and databases were interrogated: SocINDEX; PsychINFO; Nutrition Abstracts and Reviews; and Food Science and Technology Abstracts.
-Additionally we draw on a recently published Evidence Review of Public Attitudes to Emerging Food Technologies commissioned in 2009 by the UK FSA (Lyndhurst 2009).
+This summary draws upon the literature identified by the applicant.
+This was supplemented through a targeted literature search to identify additional relevant studies.
+The following electronic abstracts and databases were interrogated7: SocINDEX; PsychINFO; Nutrition Abstracts and Reviews; and Food Science and Technology Abstracts.
+We also draw on a recently published Evidence Review of Public Attitudes to Emerging Food Technologies commissioned by the UK FSA (Lyndhurst 2009).